lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 6. Users will confirmation email and PIN+OTP set up instructions.

 ---
-**Step 1:** Use your LBNL emal accoun to login.
-If you don't have lbnl email accout then you can login using UC Berkeley email address or as an external collaborator.
+**Step 1:** Use your LBNL emal account to login.
+If you don't have lbnl email account then you can login using UC Berkeley email address or as an external collaborator.

 ![bg w:600](Figures/mylrc_login_page1.png)
 ![bg w:600](Figures/mylrc_login_page2.png)

 ---
-## LBNL Credentails
+## LBNL Credentials

 ![bg w:700](Figures/mylrc_lbnl_credentails1.png)
 ![bg w:700](Figure/../Figures/mylrc_lbnl_credentials2.png)